AdobeDocs/campaign-classic.en/help/delivery/using/sms-channel.md

   >[!NOTE]
   >
   >Every SMS sent is linked to an external account its primary key.
 In this way:
   >
-  >
-  >
   > * Status reports from a deleted external SMS account are not correctly processed.
-  >    * An SMS account can only be linked to a single external account to ensure that status reports are attributed to the correct account.
+  > * An SMS account can only be linked to a single external account to ensure that status reports are attributed to the correct account
-  >
-  >

 * **Unsubscription**: recipients who wish to stop receiving SMS deliveries can return a message containing the word STOP.
 If your provider allows it under the terms of the contract, you can retrieve messages via the **Inbound SMS** workflow activity and then create a query to enable the **No longer contact this recipient** option for the recipients concerned.